akki2825/akkikek.github.io/_pages/about.md

 I completed my Bachelor of Engineering in Automobile Engineering from Dayanand Sagar College of Engineering (VTU) in Bangalore, India.

-Since I'm self-taught in Computer Science and Linguistics, I have taken several in-person courses, conferences and MOOCs through the time.
+Since I'm self-taught in Computer Science and Linguistics, I have taken several in-person courses and MOOCs through the time.

 ## Technical Skills